astratow/astratow/README.md

 - 👋 Hi, I’m Artur
-- 👀 I’m interested a Web Developer
+- 👀 I’m interested a Web Development
 - 🌱 I’m currently working with liquid and shopify
 <!---
 - 💞️ I’m looking to collaborate on ...